biobakery/Maaslin2/README.md

 those samples not included in both files will be removed from the analysis.
 Also the samples do not need to be in the same order in the two files.

+NOTE: If running MaAsLin2 as a function, the data and metadata inputs can be of type ``data.frame`` instead of a path to a file.

 ### Output Files ###

 MaAsLin2 generates two types of output files: data and visualization.